cyclic-software/www/content/posts/aws-s3-why-sometimes-you-should-press-the-100k-dollar-button.md

---
+---
-Name: AWS S3: Why sometimes you should press the $100k button
+Name: 'AWS S3: Why sometimes you should press the $100k button'
-Slug: aws-s3-why-sometimes-you-should-press-the-100k-dollar-button
+Slug: 'aws-s3-why-sometimes-you-should-press-the-100k-dollar-button'
-Summary:
+Summary: ''
---
+---

 _(a short story inspired by true events)_

 &gt; TLDR: Mere mortals implement best practices for S3 read and write performance, create a million billion s3 objects with their high performance system, try to clean up the really really expensive mess and find themselves in a _dimension as vast as space and as timeless as infinity.